Michelle-Dimo/GetExchanged_DIS/README.md

 docker compose up --build
 ```

-Or install dependencies manually (for MacOS or Linux users):
+Or install dependencies and run the app manually (for MacOS or Linux users):

 Create a virtual python environment